puppetlabs/trapperkeeper/README.md

 We plan to switch the built-in logging initialization off of `log4j` and on to `logback` at some point soon.
 Services should not be affected by this, as `clojure.tools/logging` should work transparently with either.

+### Add support for other types of web applications

+The current `:webserver-service` interface only provides a function for registering a [Ring](https://github.com/ring-clojure/ring) application.
+We'd like to add a few more similar functions that would allow you to register other types of web applications; specifically, an `add-servlet-handler` function that would allow you to register any web application that conforms to the Java Servlet API, and perhaps an `add-rack-handler` function that would allow you to register a Rack application (to be run via JRuby).

 ### More robust life cycle / context management